openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

 limited similarly to the limitations described for *import type* directives (see :ref:`Type Binding`).

-A compile-time error occurs if a class or interface is declared exported, but then *export type* is applied to the same class or interface name.
+A :index:`compile-time error` occurs if a class or interface is declared exported, but then *export type* is applied to the same class or interface name.

 The following example is an illustration of how this can be used: